I have a confession to make.

 1) Always give the visitor options

 You know the feeling.
-Being faced with an unwanted popup and not being able to find that DAMN X BUTTON.
+Being faced with an unwanted popup and not being able to find that DANG X BUTTON.

 Don’t make it hard to say no, close or opt-out of these popups.